pulumi/docs/content/tutorials/esc-version-tagging/index.md

 "Good day, world!"
 ```

-In addition to using the built-in `latest` tag, you can also create version tags of your own --- as well as change the environment version that a given tag points to.
+In addition to using the built-in `latest` tag, you can also create version tags of your own, as well as change the environment version that a given tag points to.
 This additional layer of manageability lets you not only pin your configurations to a tag instead of to an explicit version --- to a `production` tag, for example, whose underlying value may change --- but also to apply broad configuration changes easily and instantaneously.

 ## Using tagging to configure multiple applications